Fern: Sporophyte

-Leaves

-The green, photosynthetic part of the plant is technically a megaphyll and in ferns, it is often referred to as a frond.
+The green, photosynthetic part of the plant is technically a megaphyll and in ferns, it is often called a frond.
 New leaves typically expand by the unrolling of a tight spiral called a crozier or fiddlehead into fronds.
 This uncurling of the leaf is termed circinate vernation.
 Leaves are divided into two types: sporophylls and tropophylls.
 Sporophylls produce spores; tropophylls do not.
 Fern spores are borne in sporangia which are usually clustered to form sori.
 The sporangia may be covered with a protective coating called an indusium.
 The arrangement of the sporangia is important in classification.

-In monomorphic ferns, the fertile and sterile leaves looks morphologically the same, and are photosynthesizing in the same way.
+In monomorphic ferns, the fertile and sterile leaves look morphologically the same, and both are able to photosynthesize.
 In hemidimorphic ferns, just a portion of the fertile leaf is different from the sterile leaves.
-And in dimorphic ferns, also called holomorphic ferns, the two types of leaves are morphologically distinct (frond dimorphism).
-The fertile leaves are much narrower than the sterile leaves, and may even have no green tissue at all (e.g., Blechnaceae, Lomariopsidaceae).
+In dimorphic (holomorphic) ferns, the two types of leaves are morphologically distinct.
+The fertile leaves are much narrower than the sterile leaves, and may have no green tissue at all, as in the Blechnaceae and Lomariopsidaceae.

 The anatomy of fern leaves can be anywhere from simple to highly divided, or even indeterminate (e.g. Gleicheniaceae, Lygodiaceae).
 The divided forms are pinnate, where the leaf segments are completely separated from one other, or pinnatifid (partially pinnate), where the leaf segments are still partially connected.
 When the fronds are branched more than once, it can also be a combination of the pinnatifid are pinnate shapes.
 If the leaf blades are divided twice, the plant has bipinnate fronds, and tripinnate fronds if they branch three times, and all the way to tetra- and pentapinnate fronds.
 In tree ferns, the main stalk that connects the leaf to the stem (known as the stipe), often has multiple leaflets.
 The leafy structures that grow from the stipe are known as pinnae and are often again divided into smaller pinnules.